 b) apply a specific

-The emC basic header regard the variants of compiling conditions.
-The user software can call operations, which are really macros specified to the variants.
+The emC basic headers regard the variants of compiling conditions.
+The user software can call operations, which may be macros specified to the variants.
 The user software should not regard the variants.

 One of the basic idea of emC is: Test in a PC-based high level C++ compilation environment - and deploy the well tested software on target with the target conditions.
 All sophisticated software checks are done on PC testing, the software should be widely error-free after them and can deploy without these checks on target to run fastly - without adapting the sources.
 It means the software can be run and checked again on PC for enhancements, without change the sources, and without sophisticated #ifdef constructs.